Ostyantic/reading-notes/README.md

 #### About Me

 Hello!
-My name Anthony.
-I go by Ostyantic in the gaming community.
+My name is Anthony.
+I go by Ostyantic (or Osty) in the gaming community.
 I am really excited to be here with Code Fellows to learn how to code!
 Link to my Github: [Ostyantic](https://github.com/Ostyantic)